What is the Higher Specialist Scientist Training programme?

 Eligibility requirements for applicants

-All applicants are required to undergo a formal appointment and benchmarking process, which is overseen by the School.
+All applicants are required to undergo a formal appointment and benchmarking process, which is overseen by the National School of Healthcare Science.
 Applicants must be Health and Care Professions Council (HCPC) registered as clinical scientists at the start of their training, although they may apply for entry if they are going through the process of application for equivalence and registration or meet the criteria for BMS entry.

 Candidates may also have a further year in the workplace to consolidate and enhance clinical scientific skills, learning and experience (including research and education) and are required to demonstrate through interview the ability to meet any additional specific selection criteria required for a particular specialism.